-Chattahoochee Valley Community College was established in 1973 by an Act of the Alabama State Legislature.
+hattahoochee Valley Community College was established in 1973 by an Act of the Alabama State Legislature.
 Located in Phenix City, Alabama, the College was created to serve the citizens of Russell County and parts of Bullock, Lee, Macon and Barbour counties.
 It also serves the citizens of the Phenix City, Alabama, and the Fort Benning-Columbus, Georgia, metropolitan area.
-The College enrolls approximately 1,800 students.